-- 6.5 The Audit Plan looks to provide some assurance regarding the delivery of the Council's Ambition and Outcomes and as many Corporate Risks as possible.
-Other factors that influence what is in this year's Audit Plan include, for example: - when activities were last reviewed and the results of that work - whether there are any significant changes involving an activity e.g. new IT software, loss of key staff etc. - the level of spend and corporate profile of the activity - emerging risks highlighted by senior management or other sources. - 6.7 The Audit Plan will be reviewed late summer to re-assess whether there are any changes to the risk profile and therefore, the work planned for later in the year.
-As is usual practice, any proposed future amendments to the Audit Plan will be reported to the Audit Committee for approval. - 6.8 Appendix 2b identifies where audit reviews provide some assurance regarding the management of the Council's corporate risks. - 6.9 The How We Will Work With You Statement (Appendix 2c) outlines the consultation and engagement that internal audit undertakes with management for the different elements of internal audit work.
+- 6.10 As a result, the Audit Plan will be kept under review so that it can reflect any further changes in circumstances, risks and challenges that the Council is facing that may impact on the way the Council works, to re-assess whether there are any changes to the risk profile and therefore, the work planned for later in the year.
+As is usual practice, any proposed future amendments to the Audit Plan will be reported to the Audit Committee for approval. - 6.11 Appendix 2b identifies where audit reviews provide some assurance regarding the management of the Council's corporate risks. - 6.12 The How We Will Work With You Statement (Appendix 2c) outlines the consultation and engagement that internal audit undertakes with management for the different elements of internal audit work.